kiranshila/cybermonday/README.md

 To overcome this, I wrote `cybermonday`!
 It was originally going to be a parser for blackfriday markdown, but as I realized the markdown spec is insane, it made more sense to wrap the excellent Flexmark java-based markdown parser.
-At the most basic level, `cybermonday` provides a top level function `md-to-hiccup` that gives you a nice, reagent-renderable representation of your source.
+At the most basic level, `cybermonday` provides a top level function `parse-md` that gives you a nice, reagent-renderable representation of your source.
 This includes all of the CommonMark spec as well as the best features of popular extensions such as tables, strikethroughs, footnotes, generic attributes, definitions, math, and more!
 This